 Thomas A. Sweatt: Where is the Arsonist Now?

-Thomas A. Sweatt Was Responsible for Hundreds of Arsons in Different States Over Three Decades
+Thomas A. Sweatt Was Responsible for Hundreds of Arsons in Different States Over 30 Years

-Ever since he was reportedly rejected by the United States Navy in the 1970s, Thomas had been obsessed with the Marines.
+Since he was reportedly rejected by the US Navy in the 1970s, Thomas had been obsessed with the Marines.
 His obsession indirectly became the reason for his capture as his vehicle was spotted at the scene of a car fire by a Marine Corps security camera.
 Resultantly, those trousers led them to Thomas Sweatt, who provided them with a DNA sample without any hesitation.
-After further examination, the police connected Thomas Sweatt to 50 fires and identified him to be the prime suspect.
-Upon gathering enough incriminating evidence against him, the authorities arrested him in April 2005 for the federal crimes of arson, after which he admitted to setting fires for more than three decades, to the shock of the detectives.
+After further examination, the police connected him to 50 fires and identified him to be the prime suspect.
+Upon gathering enough incriminating evidence, the authorities arrested him in April 2005 for the federal crimes of arson, after which he admitted to setting fires for more than three decades, to the shock of the detectives.

-Thomas A. Sweatt is Behind Bars Serving His Life Sentence
+Thomas A. Sweatt is Currently Behind Bars Serving His Life Sentence

 A few months after his arrest, on August 4, 2005, Thomas A. Sweatt was formally charged with second-degree murder while armed in the two fatal arson cases.
 Not only did he admit that he had a hand in more than 300 fires over the past three decades, but he also pleaded guilty to multiple counts, including destruction of buildings by fire resulting in personal injury, possession of destructive devices, first-degree premeditated murder, second-degree murder, and possession of destructive devices in furtherance of a crime of violence.
 As a result, on September 12, 2005, he was sentenced to life in prison, in addition to nearly 136 years, without the possibility of parole.